thanpolas/toddmotto.github.io/_posts/2013-05-20-simple-html5-data-attribute-jquery-tabs-markup-free-and-relative-to-their-container-for-ultimate-reuse.md

 })
 {% endhighlight %}

 You'll then see this logs the value inside the _data-tab_ attribute inside the console, step one is complete.
-Now step two, making it dynamically match by looking for the element's matching data-* pair:
+Now step two, making it dynamically match by looking for the element's matching data-&#42; pair:

 {% highlight javascript %}
 $(this).siblings('[data-content=' + $(this).data('tab') + ']')